kbenedeklevente/projects/README.md

   Requires a server to be hosted on (Live Server).

 wildlifeCPP
-  A simulation of tundra wildlife in C++.
+  A simulation of tundra wildlife in C++ with Object-Oriented Programing elements.